peter-mghendi/karata/README.md

 - Two Aces (or equivalent) can be used to request a specific card.
 - Aces can be used to block "bomb" cards.
 - Aces can play anywhere.
+- Any number of Aces is valid, but three or four aces have have no special effects.

 ### "Bombs" - Twos, Threes and Jokers
 - Two, three and joker cards cause the next player to pick two, three or five cards respectively.